angylearns/pokePromise/README.md

 ## Known Issues

-The "Random" and "Clean" buttons are currently non-functional.
+The "Random" button is currently non-functional.
 These features will be implemented in future updates.
 Error handling for invalid inputs could be improved.

 ## To-Do List

 - [] Implement the Random Button to fetch and display four random Pokémon.
-- [] Implement the Clean Button to clear the results section.
+- [x] Implement the Clean Button to clear the results section.
 - [] Enhance error handling for invalid Pokémon names or IDs.
 - [] Add animations or additional styling to improve the user interface.